prodhotfixguy/prodhotfixguy/README.md

 - Building small tools for network automation
 - Working through backend frameworks like **Spring** and **Django**
 - Pushing my first real projects (stay tuned!)
+- Finishing my Bachelor's in Software Engineering through WGU (almost done!)

 ---

 ### 🚀 Why This Account Looks Empty (For Now)

 I’ve spent years fixing production issues in real-world IT environments.
-But now I’m building from scratch on the dev side—**and I want this space to reflect my actual progress.**
+But now I’m building from scratch on the dev side — **and I want this space to reflect my actual progress.**
 Every commit going forward will represent something I learned, built, or broke and fixed.

 ---